yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

   In the example graph, the breadth-first traversal starting from **A** is:  **A, B, C, E, D, F, G**.

-- Create an extension of the `Dictionary` class that adopts the `Traversable` protocol.
-Look at `Traversable.swift` for the functions that protocol implements and the respective return types and values.
-Your file should be named `Dictionary+Traversable.swift`. **(5 points)**

-### Problem 4: Testing (15 points)
+### Problem 4: Testing (20 points)

-Write sufficient tests to ensure that your Stack, Queue, Depth-first Search, Breadth-first Search and your Dictionary extension work correctly. **(15 points)**
+Write sufficient tests to ensure that your Stack, Queue, Depth-first Search, Breadth-first Search and the Dictionary extension works correctly. **(20 points)**

 Skeleton unit test cases, `StackTests.swift`, `QueueTests.swift`, `BreadthFirstOrderGeneratorTests.swift`, `DepthFirstOrderGeneratorTests.swift` and `Dictionary+TraversableTests.swift`, have been provided for your testing purpose and you should modify them wherever necessary.